-Jeff is a sought after session musician who recently completed his first independent movie score, playing all the instruments for an independent movie called Walk-In, and is currently scoring music for a world class photographer/environmentalist/activist named John B Weller on his movie on the Ross Sea, “The Last Ocean”.
+Jeff is a sought after session musician who recently completed his first independent movie score, playing all the instruments for an independent movie called buy accutane online canada, and is currently scoring music for a world class photographer/environmentalist/activist named John B Weller on his movie on the Ross Sea, “The Last Ocean”.

 Jeff is constantly involved with many interesting projects for the film and recording industry